leonardopicchiami/nusmv_grid_game_controller_synthesis/README.md

 N: 3
 ```

-In this case, parsing the file, we get the goal cell and the grid size.
-The grid is generated randomly with the constraint that the goal cell cannot have an obstacle.
+In this case, the file contains only the goal cell and the grid size.
+In such a context, the tool randomly generates a grid.
+The specified goal cell will not contain an obstacle.

 ## Additional Feature ##

 An additional feature has been developed to check if there is at least one path to the goal from a given initial cell.
-The principle is always to query NuSMV as a blackbox; it is not queried on the whole grid but only on the initial cell.
+The principle is always to query NuSMV as a black-box; it is not queried on the whole grid but only on the initial cell.

 The input in this case has the form: